alexrhowe/APOLLO/README.txt

 Have APOLLO create a retrieved spectrum file and plot directly.
 This doesn't
     work because the spectrum calculation is hidden inside the lnlike function, and emcee isn't designed to modify it.
+Add a default T-P profile for "Parametric" atmospheres.
+This doesn't work
+    because the T-P profile parameters are tied in with the parameter list length.
+By default, the code throws an error message instead.